-The engine alternator will recharge the engine battery when the engine is running.
-On some models a voltage regulator controls the rate of charge by sensing battery voltage and increases or decreases alternator output accordingly.
+The main engine alternator will recharge the main engine battery when the engine is running.
+On some models a voltage regulator controls the rate of charge by sensing battery voltage and increasing or decreasing alternator output accordingly.

-To prevent personal injury, do not attempt to start your engine with jumper cables.
-The use of jumper cables could create dangerous sparks, which could cause the battery's hydrogen vapors or gasoline fumes to explode.
-To avoid any risk of explosion due to hydrogen vapors when charging a battery, always leave the cover of the battery compartment open.
+To avoid any risk of explosion due to hydrogen vapors when changing a battery, always leave the cover of the battery compartment open.
+To prevent personal injury, do not attempt to start your main engine with jumper cables.
+The use of jumper cables could create dangerous sparks, which could cause the battery's hydrogen vapors or fumes to explode.